In a world where we are supposed to work and play hard, oftentimes it is tough to take a step back and put things in perspective.

 “For this project I needed intense color and absolutely pure light,” explains Talbot.
 “The installation is purposefully designed to break up light into many shadows but unless the light source was completely even, the effect and the magic would have been lost.
 I needed a smooth and color-rich shift between primary colors, so I chose the Philips Selecon PLprofile1 LED luminaires.
 Intense Color Adds Dimension to Immersive Light Installation.
 James Clar's Light Sculptures.
 Written by Mateus Andrade New York based artist James Clar explores in his light sculptures various possibilities of visual representations and the consequences of technology’s unyielding presence.

 Among the artist’s wide range of pieces, it’s possible to focus on his light installations as stand-alone pieces or, better yet, as a solid body of work.
+Experimenting with an assortment of materials such as acrylic, metal and fiberglass and, obviously, fluorescent lights, Clar skillfully showcases numerous subject matters: from symbolic reductions or augmentation of an event, form experimentations, pattern replications, to sophisticated criticisms of the pitfalls of daily technology and information.
+The extension of a pixel beyond the screen limits to become a complex three dimensional work is one of the many insights from the artist, an exploration of his extensive library is well recommended for media critique and installation art enthusiasts.
 Interactive Video Projection Mapping on Sculptures.
 I’ve tried to lay low on the abundance of video projection mapping projects that have flooded art and design blogs the past year or so, and I think I surrendered only once to Macula’s Prague clock.